 You can also configure failover using the cellular modem, for models that come with one.
-For more information, refer to Cellular modem on page 51.
+For more information, see .

 NOTE: Cellular can be used for failover if it is not already being used as the primary interface.

 Devices

 An administrator can select, enable and configure the IP addresses assigned to the network interfaces and view the MAC address.
 Besides the two standard Ethernet interfaces, the list of network interfaces includes an entry for any USB Ethernet device that may be installed.